-With the establishment of the Faculty and enrollment of the first generation of students in the academic year 1975/76, 250 new students were enrolled in the first year of study.
-Faculty of Economics in Banja Luka started its work, de facto and de iure, with that academic year because on 30th September 1975 the First Council of the Faculty was constituted, and the first dean of the Faculty was elected.
-Responsibility and the honor of being the first Dean of the Faculty was awarded to Prof. Jovan Rodić, who was previously appointed to the teaching position at the Faculty of Economics in Sarajevo.
-It was a responsible and difficult duty, establishing a faculty without the basic material and human resources.
-There were no space, personnel, financial resources, nothing other than enrolled students.
-But when there are students, responsible Professors will work in order to compensate the lack of other conditions in the implementation of the educational process.
+Faculty of Economics in Banja Luka de facto and de jure started its work in the academic year 1975/76 with the enrollment of the first generation, when 250 new students were enrolled.
+On 30th September 1975 the Council of the Faculty was constituted, and the first Dean of the Faculty was elected.
+The responsibility and honor of being the first Dean of the Faculty of Economics was awarded to Prof. Jovan Rodić, PhD, who was previously elected to a teaching position at the Faculty of Economics in Sarajevo.
+It was a responsible and difficult obligation, to establish a faculty without basic material and human resources.
+There was no space, personnel, financial resources, nothing but enrolled students.
+But when there are students, responsible professors will work in order to make up for the lack of other conditions in the implementation of the teaching process.

-First generations of students had great respect toward Prof. Jovan Rodić and other Professors and associates, as they were aware of the advantage of studying in their home city as well as of the correct relationship of Professors and other staff toward students.
-This relationship of mutual respect between Professors and students exists even today, which has become, in some way, the relationship code at the Faculty.
+Students of first generations had a tremendous respect for Prof. Jovan Rodić, PhD, and other teachers and associates, because they were aware of the benefits of studying in their city as well as of the correct relationship of teaching and other staff towards students.
+This relationship is still respected today between teachers and students, which has become, in a way, a code of relations at the Faculty.

-Our Faculty is among the middle-generation members of the University of Banja Luka http://www.unibl.rs.sr/.
-In this regard, conditionally speaking, all its members can be divided into three generations, taking into account year of the establishment of some of its higher education organizations.
+Our Faculty is one of the mid-generation members of the University of Banja Luka http://www.unibl.org.
+In this regard, conditionally speaking, all its members can be divided into three generations, viewed by the year of the establishment of some of its higher education organizations.